When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Wind in the Tatra mountains

-Extremely strong wind in the picture taken from Hala Gąsienicowa in Tatra mountains © grzegorz_pakula / Adobe Stock
+Extremely strong wind in Hala Gąsienicowa in Tatra Mountains Poland © grzegorz_pakula / Adobe Stock

 There are no days without wind in Tatras.
-The climate of the mountains creates local wind forces even though the areas around the mountains is still.
+The climate of the mountains creates local wind forces even though the areas around the mountains are still.

 In such conditions on the exposed peaks and ridges, we lose a lot of body warmth.
 To prevent it remember to: